Rita Barceló

 Rita Barcelo y Pages (20 April 1843 - 14 May 1904) was the Spanish foundress of the Augustinian Sisters of Our Lady of Consolation.
+The ASOLC was established in 1882 to help Filipinos during a cholera epidemic.
 She was the sister of Consuelo Barcelo, who was the cofounder of the community.
 A beatification process has been opened.

 Beatfication process

 After Mother Consuelo was given the title of a Venerable in December 2012, the Congregation for the Causes of Saints announced already a close opening for the process of Mother Rita.
 Her cause for beatification was proposed by the Augustinians and of the Congregation of the Augustinian Sisters.
 She is regarded a Servant of God.